Clastify logo

 Waves transfer energy by local disturbance

 A wave is a disturbance that transfers energy from one place to another without requiring a net transfer of matter.
 A medium is a material substance whose particles or fields can be disturbed so that a wave can pass through it.
-In a water ripple, air sound wave or stretched string wave, neighbouring particles pass the disturbance along.
-Once the wave has gone past, each particle is back where it started on average.
+In a water ripple, an air sound wave or a wave on a stretched string, neighbouring particles pass the disturbance along.
+After the wave has passed, each particle is back where it started on average.

 Image